 This one is a no-brainer.
 Dirty air filters put a load on your furnace and make it work harder to cool your house.
 This translates to higher energy bills.
 Set yourself a reminder to swap out your air filters for new ones regularly.
 This will help your HVAC unit work efficiently – and economically.

 We understand tending to leaks is tedious and frustrating; however, ignoring them will do you more damage than good.
 Leaks and drafts cause your house to lose a considerable amount of heat.
 Therefore, it is essential to check all windows, doors, and exterior walls for drafts.
 If you find any leaks and drafts, be sure to caulk the area right away.

 Remember to turn off exhaust fans in your kitchen and bathroom when you leave the room.
 While exhaust fans purge smelly and moist air from your living abode, they can also pump warm air out of your house if left on for a long time.

 It may seem like a smart move to close vents in unoccupied rooms to save a few bucks.
 However, the ductwork of your HVAC unit is designed to provide even heating throughout your home.
 Your HVAC system will not correctly work if you close the vents, as you will end up disrupting that balance.

 Aside from the mistakes mentioned above, many homeowners neglect regular furnace maintenance.
 Much like your car and other appliances, an HVAC unit needs regular TLC to run smoothly and efficiently.
 If you face heating unit issues, schedule a checkup right away lest a minor issue will balloon into a costly heating replacement.
-Call Holders Air Conditioning & Heating at (661) 864-1925 for heating replacement in Bakersfield or regular checkup and maintenance of your heating and cooling system.
+Call Holders Air Conditioning & Heating at (661) 864-1925 for heating replacement in Bakersfield or regular checkups and maintenance of your heating and cooling system.